vr-aus12/sag-webmethods-stats-parser/README.md

 The provided code handles both log and zip files, reads data from them, and dynamically creates and updates charts for each metric.
 The charts are displayed in a tabbed interface for easy navigation.

 Make sure to adjust the `directoryPath` variable in the `main` method to point to your specific directory containing the log and zip files.

+**Field description in stats file**

+TotalMem - The total amount of memory available to the Java virtual machine FreeMem - The amount of unused memory that is currently available to the Java virtual machine CurT - The number of system threads currently active MaxT - The highest number of system threads that have ever been active concurrently on the server SSNs - The number of sessions currently active
+SSNx - The highest number of sessions that were active concurrently on the server SSNAvg - The average length of a session lifetime
+REQs - The number of service requests currently executing REQx - The maximum number of service requests concurrently executing during the last poll cycle (Default: 1 minute) service requests during the last poll cycle (1 minute)
+REQAvg - The average execution time length for the service requests during the last poll cycle (Default: 1 minute) StartReq - The number of service requests that started during the last poll cycle (Default: 1 minute) EndReq - The number of service requests that terminated during the last poll cycle (Default: 1 minute)